folio-org/folio-ansible/README.md

   * [Vagrant](https://www.vagrantup.com)
   * [VirtualBox](https://www.virtualbox.org)

-This installation has been tested on macOS "Sierra"
+This installation has been tested on macOS "Sierra" and Ubuntu 16.04.